Arronk/My-Coding-Journey/LogR2.md

 Not too much thrown at me that was difficult today.
 I definately still struggle with implementing recursive algorithms so I think I need to focus my efforts that to understand when to use them and how to think about writing the code to implement the solution.

+## Day 53: 09.09.2018

+### Progress: Starting working on the week2 psets for 6.00x but not finished yet

+Nothing of interest to really explain in the detail.
+Hoping to have the psets finished tonight but wanting to play videogames haha.